-Google said that it has now taken steps to close the vulnerability exploited by this virus and to protect users against emails impersonating Google Docs, so you shouldn’t be affected in the future.
-However, that doesn’t mean that future hackers won’t find other ways to exploit Google Docs or other online systems.
+Google said that it has now taken steps to close the vulnerability exploited by this virus and protect users against emails impersonating Google Docs, so you shouldn’t be affected in the future.
+However, that doesn’t mean that hackers won’t find other ways to exploit Google Docs or other online systems in the future.
 The key, as always, is to remain vigilant.

 - Don’t click on links or buttons in email messages unless you are certain where they lead, even if the message seems to come from someone you know.

 - Log out of online accounts if you don’t use them regularly.